Andrey-Marin/Some_test/test_001/README.md

 But, if we change the [names.txt](./names.txt) file, we will also get the previos result.
 Because docker saved the file inside itself.

+To fix this, you need to explicitly specify the file when starting the container.

+    docker run --rm -v $(pwd)/names.txt:/app/names.txt test:v001

+#### New result

+    Hello, Ann
+    Hello, Andrew
+    Hello, Kirill
+    Hello, Anton